dart-lang/language/accepted/future-releases/0546-patterns/feature-specification.md

     subpatterns.
 The innermost subpatterns are again identifiers, but they refer to existing variables that are being assigned.

-*   **Matching context.** The pattern in a `caseHead` or any of its subpatterns.
+*   **Matching context.** The pattern in a `guardedPattern` or any of its subpatterns.
 The innermost subpatterns are often constant expressions that the value is compared against to see if the case matches.
 They may also be variable declarations to extract parts of the value for later processing when the case matches.

 We refer to declaration and assignment contexts as *irrefutable contexts*.